-- Unusual features which may affect the work;

-- The presence of contaminants such as asbestos;

-- Overhead and underground services;

-- Unusual ground conditions;

-- Public rights of way;

-- Nearby Academies, footpaths or railways.
+- Unusual features which may affect the work.
+The presence of contaminants such as asbestos.
+Overhead and underground services. - Unusual ground conditions.
+Public rights of way. - Nearby Academy's, footpaths or railways.

-In projects where the CDM regulations apply the Academy will examine the pre-construction stage health and safety plan for any relevant information.
+In projects where the CDM regulations apply the Academy will examine the pre- construction stage health and safety plan for any relevant information.

-Construction, Design & Management (CDM) 2015 - Principal Contractor
+CONSTRUCTION, DESIGN & MANAGEMENT {CDM) 2015 - Principal Contractor

-Under the construction (Design and Management) Regulations 2015, the Academy may be required to act in the capacity of a Principal Contractor.
+Under the construction (Design and Management) Regulations 2015 the Academy may be required to act in the capacity of a Principal Contractor.